fgnpl/VR-Balance-Mobility-Trainer/README.md

-# VR-Balance-Mobility-Trainer
+# VR Balance and Mobility Trainer
-VR training game for improving balance, mobility, and reflexes using Wonderland Engine and Meta Quest 2.
+A virtual reality training game for improving baalnce, mobility, and reflexes in athletes.

+Built using **Wonderland Engine (Javascript)** for **Meta Quest 2**.